What makes a technical sports bra different to a crop top?

 If we wash and wear a Sports Bra 3 times a week, we can expect a very useful life of about 9 months out of our bra.
 But keep in mind, those who are 'hard on their bras', or don't wash according to the manufacturer’s recommendations will certainly reduce the usable lifespan.

 Here are some ways to know if your bra is no longer useful:

-What is the best way to wash and care for a bra?
+What is the best way to wash a bra?

 Our best recommendation is to always hand wash your bras.
 The torment of a washing machine will fast track damage to the materials resulting in premature stretch.

 If hand washing isn't an option then ensure that you place your bras in a bra/lingerie/wash bag with all the hooks done up.
 This will prevent your bras snagging on to other garments and stretching out.

 NEVER put any bras in the tumble dryer.
 It is a certainly that materials will break down very quickly.